 In response to the Deep Water Horizon Oil Spill (DWHOS) and the highlighted absence of baseline data for the deep Gulf of Mexico (200-1500m) water column, the DEEPEND consortium is conducting a three year sampling, sensing, modeling, and laboratory analysis program to assess ecosystem dynamics, identify drivers of variability, and investigate possible consequences of the spill on ecosystem attributes.
 Data obtained during the 2010-2011 and 2015-2017 periods will establish a time-series with which ecosystem shifts or responses can be detected.
 San Antonio Zoo has created and maintained several education and outreach web-based platforms to convey the science of DEEPEND, as well as the mystique and mystery, of the Gulf of Mexico to the general public.
 These platforms include a Facebook page, an Instagram account, a Twitter account, a YouTube channel and the Kid’s blog.

-The zoo’s department of Conservation and Research has made the commitment to the DEEPEND project and will continue to support it for the project’s duration.
+The zoo’s Center for Conservation and Research has made the commitment to the DEEPEND project and will continue to support it for the project’s duration.
 This project began in 2014.

 Project Partners: Nova Southeastern University, University of South Florida, Florida International University, Texas A&M Galveston, University of South Florida, St. Petersburg, Florida Atlantic University, U.S. Naval Research Laboratory, the National Systematics Laboratory, San Antonio Zoo, and Whale Times Inc.